 Detailed route: Nai Yang Beach – Nai Thon Beach – Banana Beach – Surin Beach – Kamala Beach

-3. Famous Beaches of the West Coast – 50 km
+3. Famous Beaches of the West Coast (50 km)

 Your ride starts at the busy Patong Beach.
-Heading się towards the southern tip of the Island make sure you hug the coast, which means turning right off the main road.
-You will pass by Karon Beach, Kata Beach and tranquil Nai Harn until you reach the south of the island and Rawai Beach.
+When heading towards the southern tip of the island, make sure you hug the coast, which means turning right off the main road.
+You will pass by Karon Beach, Kata Beach, and tranquil Nai Harn before you reach the south of the island and Rawai Beach.

 Detailed route: Patong Beach – Karon Beach – Kata Beach – Kata View Point – Nai Harn Beach – Rawai Beach – Chalong – Patong Beach

-4. Phuket Andaman Coast Loop – 95 km
+4. Phuket Andaman Coast Loop (95 km)

-This picturesque motorcycle route runs through the southern part of the island and the west coast, where the most beautiful beaches of Phuket are located.
-The ride also includes a loop around Ban Wad Reservoir – Phuket’s largest source of fresh water, a large artificial lake in the hills in the Kathu area.
-You will pass interesting places like Phuket Mining Museum, which is great for those, who are interested in the history of Phuket.
-There is also on the route Royal Phuket Country Club, located between Phuket Town and Patong beach, smoothly rolling through a valley of hills, forests, and limestone cliffs.
+This picturesque motorcycle route runs through the southern part of the island and along the west coast, where the most beautiful beaches of Phuket are located.
+The ride also includes a loop around Ban Wad Reservoir, Phuket’s largest source of freshwater and a large artificial lake in the Kathu hills.
+You will pass interesting places, such as the Phuket Mining Museum, which is great for those who are interested in the history of Phuket.
+The Royal Phuket Country Club is also along the route.
+It’s located between Phuket Town and Patong Beach, smoothly rolling through a valley of hills, forests, and limestone cliffs.

-HINT: To avoid heavy traffic on Chaofah Road and around Patong Beach go early in the morning after breakfast.
+HINT: To avoid heavy traffic on Chaofah Road and around Patong Beach, go early in the morning after breakfast.

 Detailed route: Ban Saiyuan, Rawai – Hayaek Chalong – Honda – Muang Chaofah Rd – Kathu – Royal Phuket Country Club – Ban Wad Reservoir (1 Lap) – Kathu – Loch Palm Golf Course – British School Loop – Monument – Nong Bang Cho Loop – Surin – Kamala – Patong – Karon – Kata – Karon View Point – Saiyuan.

-North Phuket Loop 87 km
+North Phuket Loop (87 km)

 Detailed route: Start at Laguna Phuket – Wat Thep Kasattri – Ban Reang Rd – Wat Muang – Ban Manik – Mission Hills Phuket Golf Club – Laem Khat – Phuket Coastal Aquatic Animals Development Center – Ban Malik – Asian Shooting Range – Naithon Beach – Banana Beach – Laguna Phuket